 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
 The Internal Revenue Service (the "IRS") has completed examinations of the Company's U.S. income tax returns or the statute of limitations has passed on returns for the years through 2010.
 The Company's 2011, 2012 and 2013 U.S. income tax returns are currently under examination by the IRS.
 The IRS has sought to disallow research credits in the amount of \$1.6 million on the Company's 2011 and 2012 U.S. income tax returns.
-The Company has exhausted all appeals and formal mediation and is now preparing for litigation with the IRS to resolve this dispute.
+The Company has exhausted all administrative appeals and formal mediation and is now preparing for litigation with the IRS to resolve this dispute.
+The Company has filed suit and is awaiting a court date to be set by the U.S. Tax Court.
 The Company believes the research credits taken are appropriate and intends to vigorously defend its position.
-The amount of potential adjustment, if any, and timing of such adjustment is not reasonably possible to estimate at this time.
+The amount of adjustment, if any, and the timing of such adjustment are not reasonably possible to estimate at this time.